jbossdemocentral/bpms-mortgage-demo/projects/README.md

 It will ask for passwords on push, use password found on main README.

-Added in demo-client code for building client demo jar from sources.
+Added in demo source code for building client demo jar, data model and web serice war from sources.